-Joined by Klarette Strydom in 2015, this team is passionate about playing their part in rebuilding the local fashion industry and creating much-needed jobs in South Africa.
-While the core GOOD Clothing team is small, Nigel who manages production and stock brings it to 3, they outsource all their production (CMT) to local seamstresses and manufacturers.
+Joined by Klarette Strydom in 2015, this team is passionate about playing its part in rebuilding the local fashion industry and creating much-needed jobs in South Africa.
+While the core GOOD Clothing team is small, Nigel who manages production and logistics brings it to 3, they outsource all their production to local seamstresses and manufacturers.

-In pursuit of this passion for loving local, they started a campaign known as LOVEZABUYZA.
+In pursuit of this passion for loving local, Marian and Klarette spearheaded a campaign known as LOVEZABUYZA.
 “The campaign aims to highlight the amazing talent we have in SA and to get the South African public excited about local design and manufacturing.”
 Their LOVEZABUYZA short-film won a Mercedes Benz Bokeh International Fashion Award for Best Sound 2015.
 Take a moment to check it out here:

 Q&A WITH MARIAN & KLARETTE

 We took a sliver out of the very busy diaries of the GOOD Clothing team for a quick Q&A session.